corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/ha-notary-service-setup.md

 # Corda Enterprise HA notary service set-up

 The Corda Enterprise notary service can be configured in high-availability (HA) mode.
 For the Corda Enterprise notary service to operate in HA mode, a high-availability database is required.
-See [Corda Enterprise notary service overview](ha-notary-service-overview.md) for more information.
+See [Corda Enterprise notary service overview]{{< relref "ha-notary-service-overview.md" >}}) for more information.

 Running an HA notary requires the following: